Trusted WordPress tutorials, when you need them most.

 Libsyn

-Libsyn started in 2004, which makes them one of the very first podcast hosting service providers.
+Libsyn started in 2004, which makes it one of the very first podcast hosting service providers.
 The platform was created by podcasters for other podcasters and has a large community of users, including some of the most influential creators.

 Pros: